slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"To define is to limit."
 -- Oscar Wilde*

-Your limits are where are your [fears](#on-fear-anger-and-excuses).
+Your limits are defined by your fears.

 Impostor syndrome: your beliefs determine your reality.
 Nothing can sabotage you more quickly and more completely than limiting beliefs.
 People underestimate their possibilities.
 We live in a society where the greatest lies that are told are the ones that we tell ourself.
 There are few actual rules.
 The police aren’t coming for you.
 No one is watching you.
 Do what you want.

-### On lazyness
+### How to get motivation and break through your resistances?

 Lazyness is resting before getting tired.

-### How to break through your resistances?

-Lots of people keep telling themselves old stories and patterns that aren’t serving them.
+Most people keep telling themselves old stories and patterns that aren’t serving them.

 - Don’t be afraid of taking a step back.
 - Break down your dreams/goals into achievable steps.